-Before school visits take place, visit leaders complete a school visits form which is subsequently checked and authorised by the Headmistress if all the risk assessments have been completed and the school visits check list has been completed.
+Before school visits take place, visit leaders complete a school visits form which is subsequently checked and authorised by the Headmistress (Trips and Activities Coordinator).
+The Bursar checks the risk assessments are thorough and the school visits check list has been completed.
 (See school visits protocol) Residential visits are checked by the Headmistress and Governors before visits go ahead.